vineethkumarv/sv-wiki/Control-Flow.md

 ### 8. repeat

-This loop is use for the repeating of statements or operation for fix number of times .
+This loop is used for repeating statements or operations for fixed number of times.

 **Syntax** -
              `repeat(no. of times)begin  `